For the original Captain Atom, See: Allen Adams.

 Modern Age: New Earth

-In 1986, Captain Atom was launched in the post crisis DCU with a new costume and a new solo series, written by Cory Bates, that ran for more than 50 issues.
-The story begins back in Vietnam-War era 1960's.
-Captain Nathaniel Christopher Adam of The United States Air Force is accused of a crime he didn’t commit while over seas.
+In 1986, Captain Atom was launched in the Post Crisis DCU with a new costume and a new solo series, written by Cary Bates, that ran for more than 50 issues.
+The story begins back in Vietnam War era 1960's.
+Captain Nathaniel Christopher Adam of the United States Air Force is accused of a crime he didn’t commit while over seas.
 Given the option of execution or to take place in an unusual experiment.
-Should he survive, he would receive a presidential pardon.
+If he would survive, he would receive a presidential pardon.
 Obviously Nate chose the latter, and participated in a project called “Project Atom.”
-Placed in a chamber with an alien alloy, pieces shaved off from the Silver Shield by Dr. Heinrich Megala, which it would be tested for its durability by exploding a nuclear device over it.
+Placed in a chamber with an alien alloy, pieces shaved off from the Silver Shield by Dr. Heinrich Megala, which would be tested for its durability by exploding a nuclear device over it.
 There was little chance of survival, and when the test occurred, Nathanial Adam left behind his wife and his child with a world he knew, as it sent him into the future over 20 years.
 When he arrived in the future, the alien alloy had bonded with Nate, causing him to have a sleek silvery skin and with it bizarre extraordinary powers.
 After being a little disgruntled, he discovered his wife had remarried, and throughout the early stories of his ongoing,

 Post-Flashpoint: Earth 0

-Dr. Megala manages to project his mind into the Firestorm Matrix, and suppreses the minds of Jason Rusche and Ronnie Raymond.
+Dr. Megala manages to project his mind into the Firestorm Matrix, and suppresses the minds of Jason Rusche and Ronnie Raymond.
 Megala creates chaos by flying through airplanes, and transmuting the faces on Mount Rushmore into Galileo, Newton, Einstein and himself.
 Finally, General Eiling is forced to call Captain Atom.
-Atom reveals he's been hiding in the moon, but detected all the massive energy Megala-Firestorm released, and began to fight, not nowing Megala has the minds of Jason and Ronnie inside him, trying to push him out.
-Finally Ronnie and Jason manage to push Megala out, but are then unable to convince Atom that they arent his enemy.
+Atom reveals that he has been hiding on the Moon, but detected all the massive energy Megala - Firestorm released, and began to fight, not knowing Megala has the minds of Jason and Ronnie inside him, trying to push him out.
+Finally Ronnie and Jason manage to push Megala out, but are then unable to convince Atom that they aren't his enemy.
 They manage to convince him, but they are both flying towards each other, using massive radiation.
-Captain Atom manages to absorb all the residual energy from his attack and Firestorm's, then quickly flies into the stratosphere, quantum field, timestream and beyond.
+Captain Atom manages to absorb all the residual energy from his attack and Firestorm's, then quickly flies into the stratosphere, quantum field, time stream and beyond.
 One of the pieces lands in 31st century Metropolis and transforms into a human calling himself Adym.
 Firestorm then learns that instead of pushing Megala back into his own body, he was temporarily put into a coma.